 Stones in Exile is more than just a simple recounting of the making of a classic album.
-Stones in Exile provides a window into the Stone’s creative process and shows how songs and albums get made.
+Stones in Exile provides a window into Stone’s creative process and shows how songs and albums get made.
 It is interesting to learn that pieces that began in London’s Olympic Studios were embellished in France and overdubbed in Los Angeles.
 That’s the journey of “Tumblin’ Dice” and several others from Main Street.
 This technical musical element and peeking into the process was, at least for me, the best part of the documentary.

 I am personally not an Exile fan.
-I prefer Let it Bleed, Some Girls, and Sticky Fingers as superior, all having better songs, and being more representative in understanding the Stones as a counter to the Beatles.
+I prefer Let it Bleed, Some Girls, and Sticky Fingers as superior, all having better songs and being more representative in understanding the Stones as a counter to the Beatles.
 Exile on Main Street always seemed sloppy and unfocused.
 Stones in Exile shows that this assessment has a grounding in reality.
 Those were chaotic times.
-Mick himself seems a bit baffled by the popularity of the album.
+Mick himself looks a bit baffled by the popularity of the album.

 What is essential to take away from this review is that none of that matters when evaluating the documentary.
 Irrespective of where Exile on Main Street sits in music history, Stones in Exile is a fascinating must-watch/own for any classic rock music fan.
 There is nothing quite like it, except maybe the Beatles Let it Be, which captures a similar music-making process in its ambiguity and nuance.
 Until the recent release of Let it Be from the vaults with an incredible 8-hour cut by Peter Jackson, Stones in Exile might have been the best documentary of that magical time in music when it all came together.
 Music mattered, people had incredible talent, and everyone was beautiful on top of it all.